"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Jesus read this passage in a synagogue, showing that He had fulfilled the prophecy He was reading (Luke 4:16-21).
 However, Jesus only read part of this prophecy, the portion He fulfilled at His first coming.
 The rest of this prophecy will find fulfillment at the "day of vengeance of our God," or the Tribulation.
-Most of the rest of this passage describes everything that will be restored leading up to and into the Millennium.
-Jesus will be doing all of those things, but look at the last sentence.
+Most of the rest of this passage describes everything the Lord will restore leading up to and into His kingdom.
+But note the last sentence.
 There will also be a group of people that help Jesus do these things during the "day of vengeance" or the Tribulation.
 They are called "the servants of our God" and will also "preach good tidings to the poor," which is the Gospel (Romans 10:15).
 That means this passage is describing the ministry of the 144,000 servants of God in the Tribulation.

 Jesus will judge the survivors of the "Sheep and Goat" Judgment based on how they treat His "brethren" in the Tribulation.